Karunabist/learning/README.md

     * and data/object/arrays/matrics/tensors for computer science.

     Each element of space has its own meaning.
-2. Second define a relationship: predicate,function(process),probability function: pmf,pdf between space elements: which takes space elements from space and does something meaningful operation.
+2. Second define a relationship: predicate,function(process),probability function, energy transformation functions: pmf,pdf between space elements: which takes space elements from space and does something meaningful operation.
     * Grammer(s+v+o) is for language,
     * mathematical operations(+,-,/,...) for mathematics,...,
     * Physical equations in physics(i.e F=ma,E=mc^2)